Drug Evaluation Committee 2009-07 Clinical Trial Review Committee established by a medical corporation

 Question

-In question No. 2008-09, it is stated that "clinical trial review committees established by medical corporations are not recognized", but are clinical trial review committees established by medical associations recognized (although I am not sure of the difference between the two)?
+In question number 2008-09, it is stated that "Clinical Trial Review Committees established by medical corporations are not allowed", but are Clinical Trial Review Committees established by medical incorporated associations allowed (although I am not sure of the difference between the two)?

 I ask this question because there is in fact an IRB established by a medical corporation association.